25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 SignalR Mechanics:

-- ASP.NET Core SignalR uses WebSockets to handle real-time communications.
+- ASP.NET Core SignalR uses WebSockets to handle real-time communications
-- Hubs are used to communicate between the clients and the servers.
+- Hubs are used to communicate between the clients and the servers
 - SignalR handles the dispatching across machine boundaries
   - Allowing clients to call the server and vice versa